containerbuildsystem/cachi2/README.md

 We do not distribute Cachi2 as a standalone package as of now.

-To install Cachi2 for local development, see the [development](#development) section.
+To install Cachi2 for local development, see the [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Container image